0dan0/qr/docs/control/extensions/README.md

 - **HDMI=0,1 or 2** - Media Mod users can change the output default from Gallery (0) to clean monitoring with no overlays (1), or monitoring live video with overlays (2).
 - **ENCR="password 4-16 characters"** - Enabled media encryption during capture.
 All new media will be encrypted, with no camera or desktop playback without decryption via your password first.
 This is not intended to have the highest level of security, but it is a good level of privacy when using a sufficiently long and complex password.  <span style="color:red">If the password is forgotten, there is no recovery of the data.</span> If the <span style="color:red">wrong password is used</span> to decrypt, the data is doubly encrypted, <span style="color:red">there is no recovery of the data.</span> Encrypted media has the first character of the GoPro style filename changed from 'G' to 'S'. e.g. A 4K60 MP4 will encrypted with a name like SX014423.MP4.
 The .THM, .LRV and .JPG files are also encrypted.
 - **DECR="password"** - Decrypt existing encrypted files. <span style="color:red">If the passwords do not match,</span> the data is doubly encrypted, <span style="color:red">there is no recovery of the data. **Be careful**.</span> With the correct password, all files are decrypted on camera.
 The onto camera process is slow, and the entire encrypted file must be read and rewritten, expect a similar processing time to the capture length.
 If low battery is an issue, provide the camera external power before decryption.
 - **SPED=x** - SD Card Speed Test. 'x' is the number of runs, each run is around 10 seconds.
-Data rates should have minimums above 120Mb/s is you want to reliably capture the bitrate modes.
+Data rates should have minimums above 120Mb/s is you want to reliably capture the high bitrate modes.
 ![SPED.jpg](SPED.jpg)

 ### <span style="color:steelblue">**NEW**</span> - **HERO9 only** - Overlay extensions May 2021 Labs